sseiber/iotc-file-upload-device/README.md

-# IoT Central file ppload devcie sample
+# IoT Central file upload devcie sample
 This sample demonstrates how to use the file upload feature of IoT Hub from within an IoT Central app.
 For a full description of the IoT Central File Upload feature see the [documentation online](https://apps.azureiotcentral.com).

 ## Prerequisites